TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-twelve-days-to-secure-your-systems.md

     tags: [infosec]
 ---

-I've been pentesting various systems for a little more than a year, diving into a variety of web apps, mobile apps, IoT devices, desktop apps, and the occasional Active Directory network.
+Over the past year, I've been pentesting various systems, diving into a variety of web apps, mobile apps, IoT devices, desktop apps, and the occasional Active Directory network.
 Some were ancient projects wielding unmaintained code.
 Some were using popular modern tech stacks.
 Each software was unique, but a lot were plagued by common issues.

-So to end this year, I thought it would be nice to reflect on the technical shenanigans I've picked up, and to share some observations with the IT industry.
+So to end this year, I thought it would be nice to reflect on the technical shenanigans I've experienced, and to share some observations with the IT industry.
 In this post, I’ll present 12 observations/tips to help you secure your systems, supplemented by anecdotes from breaking terrible software.
 We'll go from non-technical comments to more technical bugs.
 (But not too technical, I promise, I'll save those for other posts.)

 1. [Humans (and processes) are the weakest link.](#humans-are-the-weakest-link)
 2. [General Comments](#general-comments)